 First degree murder is charged when a person:

 Has a premeditated intent to kill another person and then follows through with causing the death of this person; or

 Engages in conduct which poses a grave risk to another person’s life and the person dies as a result of this conduct; or

 Attempts to commit or commits robbery, rape, burglary, arson, or kidnapping and causes the death of another person while doing so.

-This crime is a class A felony and is punishable by life in prison.
+This crime is a class A felony, which is punishable by life in prison.

 Aggravated first degree murder, which is the most serious of all homicide charges, occurs when a person commits murder in the first degree, but with extenuating circumstances.
 The charge will be aggravated first degree murder if the victim was:

-A law enforcement officer or firefighter who was performing his or her duties at the time of the crime
+A law enforcement officer or firefighter who was performing his or her duties during the time of the crime